During the first stages of development, babies require a form of support. Most babies aren’t able to fully walk until they are one-year-old.

 Note: When they are able to walk you should setup monitor that has extra range coverage or If you blessed with twins than you can go for twins baby monitor.
 Because they call fall and badly injured.
 You should keep eye on you baby 24*7.

-Baby Walker Vs. Push Walker:
+Baby Walker Vs. Push Walker

 Is a baby walker or push walker best for your toddler?

 Baby walkers are compact vehicles with wheels.
 They tend to be designed specifically for toddlers who are having difficulty walking.
-These particular walkers have a purpose of providing the child with encouragement to improve their motor skills.
+These particular walkers have the purpose of providing the child with encouragement to improve their motor skills.

 They can either sit or stand in it and are surrounded by padded materials for safety.